db3108/michi-c2/doc/manual.rst

        * mcdebug     run a series of playouts (verbose, nb of sims as above)
        * tsdebug     run a series of tree searches
-       * defaults    write a template of config file on stdout (defaults values) and
+       * defaults    write a template of config file on stdout (defaults values)
+       * selfplay    run a sequence of self play games and
        * config.gtp  an optional file containing gtp commands